anamsarfraz/Yelp/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Map views.
 How to handle pins with overlapping coordinates.
-I was really having trouble with that so removed it.
+I was really having trouble with that.
 2. Custom UI controls.

 ## Video Walkthrough